Dave Bickler: Survivor

 Bickler is best known as an original member of Survivor from 1978 to 1983.
 He rejoined with co-founders Frankie Sullivan and Jim Peterik in 1993, staying until early 2000.
 He was a part of the group for their first four albums: Survivor, Premonition, Eye of The Tiger, and Caught in the Game.
 Although primarily serving as the band's lead vocalist during this time, he is also credited with playing keyboards on Survivor's first two albums (including being the sole keyboardist on their debut album, before rhythm guitarist Jim Peterik began to take over the role on Premonition, although future releases would see Peterik replaced in-studio by session musicians).

 Survivor experienced their big breakthrough in 1982, when they were asked by Sylvester Stallone to provide the theme song for his movie Rocky III.
-The song, "Eye of the Tiger", soon turned into one of the biggest hits of the band's career.
+The song, "Eye of the Tiger", soon turned into the biggest hit of the band's career.
 It had an enormous impact on the Billboard charts, soaring to #1 for six weeks.
 The song won the band a Grammy Award for Best Rock Performance By A Duo Or Group With Vocal, was voted "Best New Song" by the People's Choice Awards and received an Academy Award nomination.
-Thanks to the song's success and another Top 20 single, "American Heartbeat", the album Eye of the Tiger peaked at #2 on the Billboard 200 chart.
 The song remains popular today.
 It came in at #18 on the Top 100 Singles chart in Billboard's 100th Anniversary issue and it is well over the 300,000 mark on the iTunes Store, where it once held #9 on their "Top Soundtrack" chart.
+Thanks to the song's success and another Top 20 single, "American Heartbeat", the album Eye of the Tiger peaked at #2 on the Billboard 200 chart.